The belt ain’t enough, Creed. You need a narrative. One that sticks to the ribs.Buddy Marcelle, to Adonis

 Creed 1, Part 2

-Not to be diminished by the Rocky IV hoopla is how beautifully and satisfying Donnie and Bianca’s narrative is advanced.
-After one viewing I wasn’t sure how I felt about all of these plot points, but after I had a chance to focus on them my second viewing (instead of the ‘other’ sequel), I lauded them.
+Not diminished by the Rocky IV hoopla is how beautifully and satisfying they advance Donnie and Bianca’s narrative.
+After one viewing I wasn’t sure how I felt about all of these plot points.
+But after foocusing on them my second viewing (instead of the ‘other’ sequel), I lauded them.

-First, Donnie being nervous about proposing allowed the callback to Rocky II, but it was also not lost on me that this cocky, smooth-talking, champion boxer was overwhelmed and flummoxed by the moment and needed help.
-This was a touching scene and made Donnie a relatable everyman for a moment, and hence, a better character.
+First, Donnie experiencing nerves about proposing allowed the callback to Rocky II.
+And gave us a moment that overwhelmed and flummoxed this cocky, smooth-talking, champion boxer.
+He needed help.
+This was a touching scene and made Donnie a relatable everyman for a moment.
+And hence, a better character.
 This kind of humility will always endear me.

 And the storytelling wrenches the heart even more when this young couple has to deal with the possibility that their daughter inherited hearing loss from the mother.
 The moment when Bianca sees her husband break down when their daughter doesn’t respond to the test was some of the finest acting I saw in 2018.
 One of my brothers (the same one who allegedly tears up at the end of Rocky II, but I still will not name) texted me after he saw the movie to say that he shed tears at several moments but this was the toughest one.